Mathematical methods in region-based theories of space: the case of Whitehead points: Spaces of Whitehead points

-Now that we know that there are Whitehead points, we can face another problem: can we prove that there are topological spaces based on Whitehead points?, and can we find any form of duality or representation theorems for such spaces?
-We will answers both questions affirmatively in an indirect way using the result of \citet{Biacino-Gerla-CSGWDP}: under reasonable assumptions, the set of Whitehead points of a~given contact algebra coincides with the set of Grzegorczyk points.
+As it was demonstrated in~\citep{Gruszczynski-et-al-GAWPTSC}, the notion of the Whitehead point is consistent, i.e., there are contact algebras with Whitehead points.
+However, we can still ask: can we prove that there are topological spaces based on Whitehead points obtained in the way described on page~\pageref{page:method}?, and can we find any form of representation theorems for such spaces?
+Both questions may be answered affirmatively in an indirect way using the result of \citet{Biacino-Gerla-CSGWDP}: under additional assumptions, the set of Whitehead points of a~given contact algebra coincides with the set of Grzegorczyk points.

 To prove that every G-point is a~W-point it is enough to show that every G-representative is a~W-representative.
-This part is relatively easy, and the proof from \citep{Biacino-Gerla-CSGWDP} can be somewhat simplified.\footnote{By this we mean that we do not have to use Grzegorczyk second-order axioms, it is enough to assume \eqref{DV7}, which is their consequence.}
+This part is relatively easy, and the result from \citep{Biacino-Gerla-CSGWDP} can actually be strengthened to the following (for details, see \citealp{Gruszczynski-et-al-GAWPTSC}) \begin{theorem} If $\frB$ is a Boolean contact algebra that satisfies \eqref{DV7} then\/\textup{:} $\frB$ is atomless iff in $\frB$ every G-representative is a W-representative. \end{theorem}

-Suppose that we work with a~Boolean contact algebra that does not have any atoms (is atomless), i.e., satisfies the additional constraint:

-Since we will be oscillating between Grzegorczyk and Whitehead representatives, it will be helpful to use the following convention: as $\prePt_W$ is the set of the latter, let $\prePt_G$ be the set of the former.
-We have already observed that every G-representative that satisfies~\eqref{A} is an abstractive set.
-A more subtle observation is that in atomless Boolean contact algebras that satisfy the axiom of existence of non-tangential parts (that is De Vries axiom \eqref{DV7} from page~\pageref{DV7}), every G-representative is an abstractive set.
-Let us demonstrate this.

-Firstly, let us observe that if there are no atoms and \eqref{DV7} holds, every region must have two non-tangential parts that are separated from each other.
-Indeed, fix $x$ and let $y$ be its proper part.
-Then there is $z$ that is also part of $x$ and is incompatible with $y$.
-However, by assumed axiom \eqref{DV7} there is $u\ll y$, which entails that $u$ is part of $x$ that is separated from $z$, as required.

-Secondly, we can show now that if in a~Boolean contact algebra there are no atoms and \eqref{DV7} holds, then every G-representative must satisfy the condition~\eqref{A}.
-To see this, fix a~representative $Q$ and suppose towards a~contradiction that there is $x\in Q$ such that for all $y\in Q$, $x\leq y$.
-Since there are no atoms, $x$ has parts $u$ and $v$ that are separated from each other.
-Nevertheless, both these parts must overlap all regions in~$Q$, which entails that $Q$ does not meet the condition \eqref{r3} from page~\pageref{r3}, a~contradiction.

-Thirdly, we are in a~position to show that if an~atomless Boolean contact algebra satisfies \eqref{DV7}, then every G-representative must be a~W-representative.
-For if $Q\in\prePt_G$ and $A$ is an abstractive set that is covered by~$Q$, then $A$ must satisfy \eqref{r3} (as the reader will easily check).
-So $A$ satisfies all the conditions for Grzegorczyk representatives, and this entails that $A$ covers $Q$ (see page~\pageref{page:mutual-cover-Q}).
-In consequence, $Q$~must be a~W-representative, as required.

-Proving that every W-representative is a~G-representative is a~bit harder and requires additional assumptions.
-We will follow \cite{Biacino-Gerla-CSGWDP} demonstration, with a~certain modification.

-One of the best understood axioms of Boolean contact algebras says that every non-zero and non-unity region is in contact with its own complement: